John-R-Wallace-NOAA/R_4.X_MRO_Windows_and_R_MKL_Linux/Tantalus, a Linux Server Running CentOS/Installing RStan ver 2.21.2 on CentOS.md

 Lastly, before finding and using these Makevars settings I tried using the lightweight interface 'cmdstanr', but that didn't work until RStan was working.

-'cmdstanr' may have worked if I had installed it with this Makevars.
+'cmdstanr' may have worked without RStan if I had installed it with this Makevars.